bzheng10/OpenSRA_dev/README.md

 Under development

 ## Acknowledgments
-The OpenSRA development team would like to acknowledge Wael Elhaddad (previously SimCenter) and Kuanshi Zhong (Stanford University) for providing developmental support on the OpenSHA interface, and Smon Kwong (USGS) for providing technical feedback on seismic and performance-based hazard analysis.
+The OpenSRA development team would like to acknowledge Dr. Wael Elhaddad and Dr. Kuanshi Zhong from [NHERI SimCenter](https://simcenter.designsafe-ci.org/about/people/) for providing developmental support on the OpenSHA interface, and Dr. Simon Kwong from [USGS](https://www.usgs.gov/staff-profiles/neal-simon-kwong for providing technical feedback on seismic and performance-based hazard analysis.

 ## License
 Please check the license file in the root folder.